 Extruded feeds often contain lower levels of dust and fines, reducing the risk of airway allergies.
 The heat and pressure of the extrusion process kills most potentially harmful bacteria and viruses.
 Due to the lower moisture content, extruded feeds have a long shelf life, ranging up to a year, unless exposed to moisture.

-Hyfeed have two extruded horse feeds on the market.
+Hyfeed has a great extruded horse feed on the market.
 Cool Cubes is a fully extruded, 40% grain based cube that provides highly digestible energy and premium quality protein for horses in light to moderate work.
-Wholesome is formulated with 80% extruded grain and contains premium quality protein that provides highly digestible and available energy for the high performance sport horse experiencing moderate to intense training.
-Both Cool Cubes and Wholesome are scientifically balanced and contain Full Fat Soymeal and Equimin Plus therefore, ensuring that equines receive premium quality protein and a comprehensive range of essential minerals and vitamins.
+Cool Cubes are scientifically balanced and contain Full Fat Soymeal and Equimin Plus therefore, ensuring that equines receive premium quality protein and a comprehensive range of essential minerals and vitamins.